HclX/WyzeHacks/README.md

 Depending on how you install, you need to put the config.inc file to the right location for the installer to pickup.

+## My NFS share has more than 1TB space, why does it say only 512GB in the app?
+The firwmare is designed to handle SD card, which usually has a much smaller size.
+With large size like this, the firmware will behave incorrectly.
+To avoid issues, the hack limits the emulated SD card to maximum 512GB.
+If your NFS share has more than 16GB free space, you will see an SD card with the size set to your available free space (capped to 512GB).
+If your share has a free space lower than 16GB, the device will see a 16GB SD card, with free space set to your actual free space.

 ## I don't get anything on my NFS share.
 What can go wrong?
 If you hear the "installation finished successfully" message, but still don't get any video recordings in the expected NFS share, it's very likely something